 What Causes Myopia?

-Myopia is often inherited, but other risk factors include spending several hours a day indoors, engaged in ‘near work’ like reading and looking at electronic screens.
+Myopia is often inherited, but other risk factors include spending too many hours indoors engaged in ‘near work’ like reading and staring at electronic screens.

-Myopia occurs when the eyeball grows longer, which causes light rays entering the eye to focus in front of your retina rather than on your retina, resulting in blurry vision.
+Myopia occurs when the eyeball grows longer, which causes light rays to refract incorrectly, focusing images in front of your retina instead of on your retina.
+This results in blurry vision.

 How Myopia Can Impact Your Child